JusticeProject/Members-On-The-Record/docs/README.md

 ## Directory structure
 #### config folder
+* Config.txt - Various config parameters.
-* Config.txt - Access tokens for Twitter and GitHub are placed here.
+* Credentials.txt - Access tokens for Twitter and GitHub are placed here.
 These allow Python to connect to those websites' APIs.
-* CustomizedTwitterHandles.txt - The list of Twitter handles is automatically retrieved, but you can manually include/exclude certain Twitter handles using this file.
+* CustomizedTwitterHandles.txt - The master list of Twitter handles.
+Add or remove from this list as Congress members come and go.
+* Email.txt - Email addresses for sending the daily results.
 * Keywords.txt - These are the words that are searched for in the social media posts.
 * HTML templates - Python will use these templates and fill in the data before publishing them to the web.
 #### docs folder
 * Includes this readme file and also the HTML results for all the scans done so far.
+#### handleFinder folder
+* Various helper scripts to scrape data and look for more Twitter handles.
+Not part of the daily scan.
 #### src folder
 * Automate.py - The main entry point of the program which will load all the other scripts and use them as necessary.
 * Most of the other scripts can be run stand-alone which is useful when debugging.